scdl-org/scdl/README.md

   -c                 Continue if a music already exist -o [offset]        Begin with a custom offset.
-  --hidewarnings     Hide Warnings. (use with precaution) --addtofile        Add the artist name to the filename if
+  --hidewarnings     Hide Warnings. (use with precaution) --addtofile        Add the artist name to the filename if it isn't in the filename already
 ```